Are you an adviser? Go to Unbiased Pro

 If your business makes a loss in any given tax year, such as from trading, through selling assets or on property income, you can usually claim relief from corporation tax by offsetting the losses against profits.

-You do this via your company tax return or self-assessment tax return if you are a sole trader or partner.
+Business owners offset losses via their company tax return, or via self-assessment if operating as a sole trader or partner.

 Get accounting advice